x7finance/dashboard/pages/faq/liquiditylending.md

 ### How do I take a loan?

-A loan can only be taken when you initially deploy your liquidity pair.
+A loan can only be taken when you initially deploy your liquidity pair..

 {% spacer /%}